This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - The week before surgery:

 - Ask a family member or friend to drive you home when you are discharged from the hospital.
-Ask someone to stay with you for the first week or two after surgery, in case you need help.
+Ask someone to stay with you for 1 to 2 weeks after surgery, in case you need help.

 - You may need to move furniture around to make room for assistive devices that will be used after surgery.
-You may need crutches or a walker to get around safely.
+You may need a cane or a walker to get around safely.

 - Keep all self-care items and most commonly used items within your reach.
 After surgery, you will need to avoid bending down or reaching over your head.

 - You will not be able to sit or get up from low seating after surgery.
-Check to see if your chairs and toilet seats will cause problems.
+Check to see if your chairs and toilet seats are too low.

 - Ask your healthcare provider about other things you can do to make your home safer.